-- ☐ Know this: YOU ARE NOT ALONE.
-We are offering you a network of caring, loving people supporting your family. - ☐ Let your faith leader and congregation know what your family needs emotionally, financially whatever the needs might be. - ☐ Get to know the prison chaplain.
-He or she can be a link between the family and your loved one. - ☐ Write letters to your loved one to let them know you care about them. - ☐ Call your loved one whenever financially possible. - □ Remember special dates, such as birthdays, and send cards to show you love and support them.
+Know this: YOU ARE NOT ALONE.
+We are offering you a network of caring, loving people supporting your family.
+Let your faith leader and congregation know what your family needs - emotionally, financially - whatever the needs might be.
+Get to know the prison chaplain.
+He or she can be a link between the family and your loved one.
+Write letters to your loved one to let them know you care about them.
+Accept calls from your loved one whenever financially possible.
+Remember special dates, such as birthdays, and send cards to show you love and support them.
 Send pictures of family activities and events.
 Pictures of sports games, family activities or school functions work well.
-Encourage children to write a story about the activity to accompany the pictures. - ☐ When major decisions face the family, seek your loved one's perspective on the issue. - □ Visit as often as possible.
-Your family visits will help keep your loved one and the entire family grounded. - ☐ Talk about your loved one to the children so that the parent remains important in their lives.
+Encourage children to write a story about the activity to accompany the pictures.
+When major decisions face the family, seek your loved one's perspective on the issue.
+Visit as often as possible.
+Your family visits will help keep your loved one and the entire family grounded.
+Talk about your loved one to the children so that the parent remains important in their lives.
+Let your loved one know about gift-giving programs, such as Prison Fellowship's AngelTree® program.
+Encourage your loved one's extended family (brothers, sisters, aunts, uncles, cousins, grandparents, etc.) to communicate.
+Staying in touch reminds those who are incarcerated that they are loved and reminds them of their ties to the community to which they will return.